What is the Junior Ranger Program?

 Earn the Mississippi Junior Ranger badge, featuring “Freddy” the flathead catfish, by visiting one of the participating visitor centers or attending a specific Junior Ranger event.
 Each site has a unique booklet or activity sheet, but they’re all tied to the Mississippi River Junior Ranger badge.
 Ask for the booklet when you arrive at one of the visitor centers.
 Then, answer the questions to learn about a specific part of Mississippi River life, and receive your badge.

 Didn’t have enough time to finish the booklet at the Visitor Center?
-Complete it, mail it to the National Park Service, and we will send your badge and certificate.
+Complete it, mail it to the Junior Ranger Coordinator (contact information is below), and we will send your badge and certificate.

 Become a WebRanger

 Even if you can’t make it to the Mississippi National River and Recreation Area, you can still become a Junior WebRanger and explore National Parks.
 First, set up your own ranger station.
 Then choose your own activities to work on to learn about wildlife, ecosystems, and our nation’s history in different Parks.

 Contact Your Junior Ranger Coordinator

 Office: (651) 293-8428

 Email: Brian Valentine

 Or send him mail at:

 National Park Service - Mississippi National River and Recreation Area

 St. Paul, MN 55101